Eustache Chartier de Lotbinière: Early career

 He was educated at the Jesuit's College, Quebec.
 With his two other brothers already in the church, his father desired for him to continue in the judicial positions that he and his father had held.
 In 1710, Louis XIV of France appointed him a Councillor of the Sovereign Council of New France.
 Six years later, the Intendant of New France, Michel Bégon de la Picardière, granted him the commission of Keeper of the Seals of New France, which was confirmed by the King in 1717.

 Like his father, the authorities in France also held high hopes that he would go on to occupy the same posts that his father and grandfather had held before him.
 Within the Sovereign Council of New France he quickly distinguished himself by his competence, integrity and innate sense of justice, and temporarily served as Attorney General.
 In 1719, his cousin, Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal, put his name forward to be Chief Councillor of the Sovereign Council of New France, but the Intendant, Michel Bégon de la Picardière, withdrew his support as on more than one occasion de Lotbinière had opposed attempts to interfere with decrees which the intendant wanted to have changed.
 De Lotbinière did not get the promotion, and in 1722, his antagonism with Bégon was again evident when the intendant wrote of him that he "thinks that he knows as much as the most diligent.
 He is very fond of pleasure and not too fond of work".

 He had inherited the Seigneury of Lotbinière, rendering fealty and homage in 1724, and he also held land in the Seigneury of Maure.
 In 1717, he had started the construction of a large stone church at Lotbinière, with the help of his brother, Father Valentin, who was the parish priest there.
-In 1722, he was appointed general agent at Quebec for the Compagnie de l'Occident.
+In 1722, he was appointed general agent at Quebec for the French Indies Company.

 The Church

 In 1723, his wife died on giving birth to their eighth child, the future Marquis de Lotbinière.
 This event prompted him to pursue a life in Holy Orders (Catholic Church).
 In consequence of his already official duties, he learned theology through either his brother, Father Valentin, or Jean-Baptiste de La Croix de Chevrières de Saint-Vallier, who held Eustache in high esteem.
 He was ordained into the Priesthood (Catholic Church) in 1726, and only four days after this event the Bishop of Quebec appointed him Canon (priest) and Archdeacon, which was followed a few months later to his appointment as Vicar general to the Bishop.
-He resigned from the Compagnie de l'Occident, but Louis XV of France allowed him to retain his position on the Sovereign Council of New France as a lay councillor, on condition that he abstain from attending trials of criminal cases and relinquish his office as Keeper of the Seals.
+He resigned from the Indies Company, but Louis XV of France allowed him to retain his position on the Sovereign Council of New France as a lay councillor, on condition that he abstain from attending trials of criminal cases and relinquish his office as Keeper of the Seals.